jasonftl/football-match-tracker/README.md

 - Export match data before resetting
 - Review and edit any incorrect times or player assignments
 - Share the exported data with parents/coaches
-- If using AI reports: ensure you have parental permission and used first names only
+- If using AI reports: ensure you have notified parents and used first names only
 - Consider clearing old match data you no longer need

 ## Age Group Defaults